 The on-board clock is a free-running counter with 1 count ~ 1 sec and without predefined epoch.
 The ground clock - which follows the Coordinated Universal Time (UTC) - has to perform a time correlation to associate telemetry acquisitions (primary annotated with reported OBT) with UTC values.
 Typically, the time correlation follows a precision of at least 100ms.
 On basis of the gathered time correlation statistics the OBT timescale can be expressed in UTC and vice versa: e.g. to compute future events in OBT for uplink purposes like time-tagged commands or eclipse dates or to time-stamp downlinked on-board data in UTC for further analysis, respectively.
 Whenever a deviation of the on-board tick from 1 second above a given threshold is noticed a drift correction of the oscillator can be performed.
 If required the drift can be analyzed as a function in time and be adjusted properly.

 For both time correlation and drift correction, statistics of OBT/UTC time correlation references (so-called time correlation pairs) are needed, which are based on pairs of synchronous on-board time stamp data versus ground time stamp data.
 Each of these time scales have their own representation.
-The OBT is defined by two telemetries representing a course time (the free running counter tick of ~1sec) and a fine time.
+The OBT is defined by two telemetries representing a coarse time (the free running counter tick of ~1sec) and a fine time.
 The ERT is measured in UTC following UNIX time stamp representation or CCSDS definitions [23].

 The OBT data reference is coupled to the so-called frame emission on-board time, downloaded in the first minor telemetry transfer frame.
 As the sample is part of the fixed telemetry data pool its transmission time serves as a synchronously reported alignment point versus reception time on ground.